Gotu Kola

 Gotu kola has deep roots in several traditional systems:

-• Ayurvedic texts reference it under the name brahmi (though this name is also applied to Bacopa monnieri in some regions, which causes confusion)
+• Ayurvedic texts reference it under the name brahmi (a name also applied to Bacopa monnieri in some regions, which causes ongoing confusion), historically in the context of cognitive clarity and longevity

-• In Sri Lanka and parts of Southeast Asia, the fresh leaves are eaten as a vegetable or salad ingredient
+• in Sri Lanka and parts of Southeast Asia, the fresh leaves are eaten as a vegetable or salad ingredient — Sri Lankan gotu kola sambol, prepared with grated coconut and lime, is a familiar household example

-These references reflect long-standing cultural traditions, not confirmed clinical effects.
+These references reflect long-standing cultural traditions, not confirmed clinical effects, and traditional association is not evidence that gotu kola treats any condition.

 What research says

-Evidence summaries generally note that while preliminary findings exist across several areas of study, high-quality, large-scale human trials remain limited.
-Results from laboratory work cannot be assumed to apply in real-world use, and the clinical relevance of many observed in vitro effects remains uncertain.
+Read by evidence tier, populations, extract types, and outcome measures vary considerably across studies, and the plant material itself differs by geographic origin and growing conditions, which complicates comparisons.
+Evidence summaries generally note that while preliminary findings exist in several areas, high-quality, large-scale human trials remain limited, and results from laboratory work cannot be assumed to apply in real-world use.
 Major reference databases tend to describe the evidence base as promising in some areas but not yet conclusive.
+This page asserts no specific health effect, and gotu kola should not be used as a substitute for appropriate medical care.

 Safety & interactions